Animal Law Enforcement Corporal

 - Provides guidance, motivation, coaching, mentoring, and assistance as needed or required by other Animal Law Enforcement members

 - May help develop schedules and assigns tasks as empowered by the Sergeants

-- Provides feedback to the Sergeants in the evaluation of employee performance
+- Provides feedback and assists Sergeants in the evaluation of employee performance

-- Monitors and ensures that high-quality animal care standards, handling, and sanitation in the field are always consistent with protocols.
+- Monitors and ensures that high-quality standards of animal care, handling, and sanitation in the field are consistent with protocols at all times.

 - Communicates with staff in timely manner.